 it to be.
 I think the best way to get started is to read and

 understand the example program

 The library itself.
 Read the code along with comments and docstrings to get a grip of what it does.
 Use it at your own risk and read the source, Luke!

 An IRC bot implementation.

 A basic IRC server implementation.
-Suitable for testing, but not production quality.
+Suitable for testing, but not intended as a production service.